vijaidjearam/blog/_posts/2021-12-03-BSOD-INACCESSIBLE_BOOT_DEVICE.md

 ```
 bcdedit /set {current} safeboot network
 ```
+* If the pc is able to boot into safe mode, its evident that some driver or thirdparty apps is blocking the windows boot process
-* to resest the pcto boot normally :
+* to reset the pc to boot normally :
   * use msconfig -> Boot -> disable safeboot

 ## Stage 2